All Episodes

 What has changed?

-Go by the the nearest Planned Parenthood and see if there's a sign out front saying defunded by Republican Congress.
+Go by the nearest Planned Parenthood and see if there's a sign out front saying defunded by Republican Congress.

-You ain't gonna find it.
+You ain't going to find it.

-But I do know how he's what he says on um immigration on illegal immigration, what he says on how he's going to fight ISIS and unleash the American military, which I agree with, making free trade really free and fair trade, all these things I think he can accomplish.
+But I do know what he says on immigration, on illegal immigration, what he says on how he's going to fight ISIS and unleash the American military, which I agree with, making free trade really free and fair trade.

-What I want to call these conservatives who who put these other issues in an area when nothing is being done by a Republican House and Senate, they're think tank Republicans.
+What I want to call these conservatives who put these other issues in an area when nothing is being done by a Republican House and Senate, they're think tank Republicans.

 They're living in a think tank.

-Of course I would want him consistent with everything else, I believe, is a conservative.
+Of course, I would want him consistent with everything else I believe is a conservative.

-But with those look at look at the budget.
+But look at the budget.

-We've got a con a fiscal conservative.
+We've got a fiscal conservative.

-Well, go wait, wait, okay, hold it.
+Wait, wait, okay, hold it.

 I know what you're saying.